RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 ```

-With can test your filter with: `fail2ban-regex`.
+You can test your filter with: `fail2ban-regex`.
 For example:

 `fail2ban-regex /var/log/auth.log /etc/fail2ban/filter.d/sshd.conf`

-If all works now properly you are able to check the blocked ip addresses with:
+If everything works properly you are able to check the blocked ip addresses with:
 ```bash
 fail2ban-server status sshd